 In the end, Supervisor Hillary Ronen asked if the Department of Building Inspection would collaborate with PG&E to “narrow down the field of homes where there was, indeed, a gas pipeline covered in concrete and come up with a series of actions to be taken on all those homes.”

-O’Riordan — now interim director of the entire department — committed to doing this.
+Patrick O’Riordan, the interim director of the entire department, committed to doing this.

 Ronen told him his department’s answers had been insufficient.
 Supervisor Aaron Peskin told him more.